 Symptoms of Periodic Limb Movement Disorder

-The most common symptoms noted by people with PLMD are not leg movements but poor sleep quality and daytime sleepiness.
+The most common symptoms noted by people with periodic limb movement disorder, or PLMD, are not leg movements but poor sleep quality and daytime sleepiness.
 Many people with PLMD are unaware of their leg movements unless their bed partner tells them.
 Some of the symptoms include:

-- Leg movements involve one or both limbs.
+- Leg movements that involve one or both limbs.

 - Typically the knee, ankle, and big toe joints all bend as part of the movements.